Botanical Name: Brugmansia x candida

 Give it a winter rest.
 Angel trumpet vine is tropical, not hardy so keep it at room temperature.
 Although it's evergreen, growth will slow down over the winter.
 Stop fertilizing and water sparingly in winter, but never allow the soil to dry out completely.

+Check for bugs.
 Watch for spider mites and treat any infestation immediately.
 Maintain high humidity to help deter these pests that prefer dry conditions.

-CAUTION: All parts of this plant are extremely poisonous.
+Is Angel Trumpet poisonous?
+YES.
+All parts of this plant are extremely poisonous.
 Keep it away from children and pets, and wear gloves while handling it.

 Origin: Hybrid with parents native to subtropical South America